ZinnyEdmund/Task-7/readme.md

 -  Remove phone numbers.
 -  Register multiple numbers.
 -  Notify observer when dialing.
--  Shows an error if the number wasn't found.
+-  Show an error if the number wasn't found.